 C. Authorized Broker-dealers.
-The City will utilize the services of brokers and security dealers only if the firm is recognized as a primary dealer by the Federal Government.
-No public deposit shall be made except in a state qualified depository.
 The City will maintain a list of financial institutions authorized to provide investment services.
 In addition, a list will also be maintained of approved security broker-dealers selected by credit worthiness who are authorized to provide investment services in the State of California.
 These may include primary dealers or regional dealers that qualify under Securities and Exchange Commission Rule 15c3-1 (uniform new capital rule).
 All financial institutions and broker-dealers for investment transactions must supply the City with the following: audited financial statements, proof of Financial Industry Regulatory Authority (FINRA) certification, proof of State of California registrations, completed broker-dealer questionnaire, and certificate of having read the City's investment policy.